gitaarik/lit-state/README.md

 We use [JavaScript Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) objects to detect whenever a `stateVar` is get or set.
 During the render of a `LitStateElement`, there is a recorder active that records any `stateVar` that is accessed.
-Then the `LitStateElement` collects the recorded `stateVar`s, observes them, and rerenders itself whenever one of them changes.
-The next render again records which `stateVar`s are being used and observes them.
+Then the `LitStateElement` collects the recorded `stateVar` variables, observes them, and rerenders itself whenever one of them changes.
+The next render again records which `stateVar` variables are being used and observes them.

 To re-render itself, a `LitStateElement` component calls LitElement's `this.requestUpdate()` (with no arguments).
 This will enqueue an update request